claresudbery/ElevatorKata01/README.md

 - When you pass a scheduler to an Observable.Generate call, this has the effect of scheduling the relevant events -- so a subsequent call to Start or AdvanceBy will run the scheduled events up to the specified point -- but they won't be run until Start or AdvanceBy or AdvanceTo are called

+A note on the test helpers:
+The following methods are used to make the tests easier to write and easier to read:
+	LiftStartAt
+	LiftLeaveFrom
+	LiftVisit
+	LiftStopAt
+	LiftMakeUpwardsRequestFrom
+	LiftMakeDownwardsRequestFrom
+	LiftRequestMoveTo
+	StartTest
+	Mark
+	VerifyAllMarkers
+The reason these methods exist is that otherwise, you have to keep careful track of...
+	exactly what events you expect to occur exactly how many events you expect to occur exactly what time you expect each event to occur (so that you can insert lift moves and calls in the correct places) By using the new methods, you don't have to count events or keep track of time - the methods do that for you.
+Then you use the Mark method to make a note of which events you want to verify,
+	and call VerifyAllMarkers to make the relevant assertions at the end of the test.
+	The fact that you explicitly call LiftVisit, LiftStop etc means that there is a clear visible record of what you expect the lift to do.
+	This has significantly reduced the quantity of pain in my head whilst writing these tests!

 Note that the basic algorithm being used at this point is pretty simple:
 	- When the lift is idle, the first person to make a request defines the current direction of lift movement